 What Is Poliomyelitis?

-According to the World health organization (WHO), Poliomyelitis, sometimes known as polio, is a highly contagious viral disease mainly caused by the poliovirus.
+Poliomyelitis, according to the World Health Organization (WHO), commonly shortened as polio, is a highly contagious viral disease mainly caused by the poliovirus.
 This virus is transmitted mostly from person to person through the fecal-oral route or contaminated water and food.
-It invades the central nervous system and can result in paralysis (can't move body parts or weakens arms and legs).
-It primarily affects people with compromised immune systems, pregnant women, and young children under the age of five.
+It invades the central nervous system and can result in paralysis (unable to make voluntary muscle movements).
+It primarily affects individuals with compromised immune systems, pregnant women, and children under five.